 Driscoll's have used consistent labour hire providers for a number of years.
 Agreements with those Driscoll's direct labour hire providers include reference to Driscoll's expectations for such providers, including that they are registered, where required.
 All have been issued with the Driscoll's Supplier Code of Conduct.
-Driscoll's work with our providers to undertake audits.
-Investigations are undertaken should issues be discovered, followed by appropriate remediation.

-Labour hire licensing schemes have been introduced in several states to regulate the labour hire sector, including in Queensland, Victoria and South Australia.
+Labour hire licensing schemes have been introduced in several states to regulate the labour hire sector, including in Queensland, Victoria and South Australia